Medicare Supplement Plans in Rhode Island

 To help offset the out-of-pocket expenses, private insurance companies work with Medicare by offering beneficiaries additional coverage through Medigap plans.

-Rhode Island Original Medicare consists of Part A and Part B. Most people receive Part A for free since 10 years of qualifying employment taxes go into funding Part A. Some people pay for Part A coverage, either in whole or in part.
+Rhode Island Original Medicare consists of Part A and Part B. Most people receive Part A for free since ten years of qualifying employment taxes go into funding Part A. Some people pay for Part A coverage, either in whole or in Part.

-Part A has a deductible of $1,364 per benefit period.
-Beneficiaries are responsible for 20% of Part A hospital expense.
+Part A has a deductible of $1,408 per benefit period.
+Beneficiaries are responsible for 20% of Part A hospital expenses.

-Unless you have employer or union coverage, you could incur a Part B late enrollment penalty if you don’t sign up during your Initial Enrollment Period (IEP).
+Unless you have employer or union coverage, you could incur a Part B late enrollment penalty if you don’t sign up during your Initial Enrollment Period.
 Once you have a Part B effective date, you can pre-enroll in Medigap coverage to being the same day as Part B.